serilog-mssql/serilog-sinks-mssqlserver/README.md

 The sink can be configured completely through code, by using configuration files (or other types of configuration providers), a combination of both, or by using the various Serilog configuration packages.
 There are two configuration considerations: configuring the sink itself, and configuring the table used by the sink.
 The sink is configured with a typical Serilog `WriteTo` configuration method (or `AuditTo`, or similar variations).
 The table is configured with an optional `ColumnOptions` object passed to the configuration method.

-All sink configuration methods accept the following parameters, though not necessarily in this order.
-Use of named parameters is strongly recommended.
+All sink configuration methods accept the following arguments, though not necessarily in this order.
+Use of named arguments is strongly recommended.
+Some platform targets have additional arguments.

 * `connectionString`
 * `schemaName`